jump to navigation

 add a comment

 If you have a grand piano, you expect the finest response and dynamics.
 I can help you recapture your piano’s original performance with an action reconditioning.
 This includes rebushing the keys, filing and voicing the hammers, tightening the action screws, and touching up the regulation.
-On most pianos I can do this for $400.
-(This is not a tuning!
-A regular tuning costs $90.)
 If you’re interested, call me at 916-215-9921.

 The stage of the Woodland Opera House December 20, 2008